-It’s such a big responsibility, after all and money talk can be uncomfortable in and of itself!
+It’s such a big responsibility, after all and money talk can be uncomfortable in and of itself.

-Fear not, today’s post is going to walk you through the entire process of putting a PTO budget together!
+Fear not, today’s post is going to walk you through the entire process of putting a PTO budget together.

-What a Budget Isn’t
+What a PTO Budget Isn’t

 Let me start off with a super important misconception about PTO budgets.